RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 ### Slave Interface

-The Slave Ports are regular AHB-Lite master interfaces..
+The slave ports are regular AHB-Lite master interfaces..
 All signals are supported.
-In addition each Slave Port has a non-standard `slv_HREADYOUT`.
+In addition each slave port has a non-standard `slv_HREADYOUT`.
 See the AHB-Lite specifications for a complete description of the signals.